camicasi08/directory_tree/README.md

     node src/directories.js
 ```

-- You can change the input.txt file stored in src/input.txt
+- You can change the input.txt to send custom commands
 - After running the process an output.txt file is created with the expected results.

 ## Project structure